Melissa Riso Sizzles In Strappy Lace Blue Lingerie: ‘Do I Have To Get Dressed?’

 “Not at all!!!
 You’re home.
 Relax!!!
 I think you could use a glass a wine, though,” suggested a third follower.

-“Definitely no. When I see your mood, I advise you to be as comfortable as you can: the lighter, the better,” a fourth fan suggested along with several red heart eye emoji and a winking smiley.
+“Definitely no. When I see your mood, I advise you to be as comfortable as you can: the lighter, the better,” a fourth fan suggested, along with several heart-eyes emoji and a winking smiley.

-While she’s stayed at home, Melissa has shared a few different workout videos for her followers as inspiration for how to get in a sweat session at home since gyms in many areas are closed to prevent the spread of COVID-19, The Inquisitr reported.
+While staying indoors, Melissa has shared a few different workout videos for her followers, offering them inspiration for how to get in a sweat session at home.
+This is because gyms in many areas are closed to prevent the spread of COVID-19, as The Inquisitr reported.